 The Blockhouse | Popular for Kottu and a view of the Bay at the sunset

 Pedlar’s Inn Café | European Food with great décor

 Isle of Gelato | As the name suggest go for the Gelato

 Window shop semi-precious stones

-You will also find a lot of jewellery shop in the fort.
+You will also find a lot of jewellery shops in the fort.
 It really got me perplexed at first.
 Later that night we met a stranger, a local businessman.
-Over a meal he shared the history of Galle from his childhood which was more than half a decade ago.
+Over a meal, he shared the history of Galle from his childhood which was more than half a decade ago.

 He also invited us to his place to have a look at his collection of Sapphires, tops, amethysts and more, and if we liked something we could buy.
 So you can several other similar shops.
 This also gave Sri Lanka its name ‘ratnadweep’ or the island of gemstones.